 A few venture firms are aiming to reduce the bias in their venture deal flow processes using AI methods or other data-driven methods to evaluate direct app or website usage statistics or subscription revenue to find “diamonds in the rough.”
 These methods are designed to seek out companies who may not have signaled any Pedigree Capital but who managed to build useful technology anyway.

-Compare Program-Related Investments to Grants and Other Types of Capital.
+There is real financial capital available to you even if you do not fit the common pedigree mold.
+Compare to Grants and Other Types of Capital.
 These capital types each represent one way to grow your company, and you can choose other capital types as an alternative or pair and combine at different stages of your business.
 Consider these alternative capital sources or explore our Capital Library.